mob of ruly 'roos, not as common a sight as you might think, especially in urban areas.

 Apollo Bay will yield sightings - first wait for koala road

-the road or even above the road.
+or above the road.

 closely related to koalas, are almost impossible to see in the